 If you look at the S&P 500 from a long-term perspective, it is quite obvious to anyone that it keeps going up.
-Since 1900 to 2020, the S&P 500 has grown by a tremendous 22,190%.
-Despite two world wars, two pandemics, and every sort of crisis thrown in, the market keeps rising.
+Since 1950 to 2020, the S&P 500 has grown by a tremendous 22,190% (212,524.72% with dividends reinvested!).
+Despite world wars, pandemics, and every sort of crisis thrown in, the market keeps rising.

 And this pattern tends to hold true not just in the U.S., but in many major economies around the world as well including China, Germany, UK, India, Canada, and South Korea.
 Over the long term, stock markets tend to rise.
 But why is this so?

 Before we delve into the reasons, we first need to define what the ‘stock market’ is.
 When the news anchor reports that the stock market rose 2% today, they normally refer to a stock index.
 A stock index is essentially a basket of stocks that does its best to represent the overall stock market (or a subset of the stock market).

 For example, the S&P 500 is a basket of 500 large U.S. stocks from various sectors of the U.S. economy including IT, healthcare, financials, consumer discretionary, communication services, industrials, consumer staples, energy, utilities, real estate, and materials.
 The index is also weighted according to market cap, so the larger companies constitute a larger proportion of the S&P 500.
 The top 10 largest companies account about 28% of the S&P 500’s weight.

 So why does the value of the stock market index — and the companies within it — rise over time?
 Here are the four reasons why.

 Inflation is defined as the general rise in prices of goods and services in the economy.
 When prices steadily rise, companies generate higher revenue and profit over time (all things equal).
 And when companies increase their revenue and profit, their stock value grows in tandem.
 So part of the rise in stock index levels around the world is simply inflationary growth.